a-detiste/django-pyscss/README.rst

 Installation
 ============

-django-pyscss supports Django 1.4+, and Pythons 2 and 3.
+django-pyscss supports Django 1.4+, and Python 3.

 You may install django-pyscss off of PyPI::